Featured Athletic Trainer

 Welcome to the website for athletic training history.
 Whether you have a general interest or need to find specific information this website is here to help.

 Athletic training in the United States began in 1881, long before anyone thought of sports medicine.
 Much of the early history of athletic training is from stories that have been passed down over the generations.
 What one finds is mostly folklore, not history.
 There exists, for one who wishes to find it, a wealth on information on athletic training prior to the formation of the National Athletic Trainers' Association in 1950.

 Unfortunately, much of this information is in newspapers, magazine articles and books long out of print.
-The research provided on this website and a book to be published this summer is meant to compile those sources into a history of early athletic training.
+The research provided on this website and in Dropping the Bucket and Sponge is meant to compile those sources into a history of early athletic training.

 The material in this website is broken up into three major categories: